Link Preview

 Make it short, descriptive, and actionable

-People should be able to accurately predict the result of selecting a link based on its link text.
-Don’t use URLs or generic text like “Click here.”
+People should be able to accurately predict the purpose of a link based on its link text.
+Don’t use URLs or generic text like “Click here” to label links.

 Capitalize the first word